 Average days to convert temporary workers to full time permanent employment.
-90 days Employer-paid healthcare premiums while on temporary status.
+90 days Employer-paid healthcare premiums while on temporary status. ☑ Yes □ No Temp to Perm health benefits will be provided after 90 days of hiring.

-• Project Oversight:

-The CEO will oversee project administration.
+• Project Oversight: The CEO will oversee project administration.
 Administrative Support trainees under Job Creation may assist with these administrative tasks given a period of sufficient training during the contract term.
-The company's headquartered facility in Hayward is the only location in the company, and as such will be the only location where administrative efforts are necessary.

-• Trainers:

-Training will be delivered by in-house experts and cross-training opportunities within the company's specific departments.

-Administration:

-The CEO (dedicated administrator) will administer all facets of the project.
-Trainees under the Administrative Support (Job Creation) occupation may later on assist with ETP administration after proper instruction and on-boarding efforts are completed.
+The company's headquartered facility in Hayward is the only location in the company, and as such will be the only location where administrative efforts are necessary. • Trainers: Training will be delivered by in-house experts and cross-training opportunities within the company's specific departments. ☑ In-house - Types of Training: Manufacturing Skills, Computer Skills, and PL- Manufacturing Skills • Administration: The CEO (dedicated administrator) will administer all facets of the project.
+Trainees under the Administrative Support (Job Creation) occupation may later on assist with ETP administration after proper instruction and on-boarding efforts are completed. ⊠ In-house